Motorcycle helmet in India – All in one buying guide

 Always buy bike helmets offline.

 Yes, without a doubt.
 It would help if you always felt like wearing the helmet.
 Customers can decide on colour options and prices online but make the final decision only after wearing the helmet.
-So, always purchase offline, and that too separate and dedicated one.
+So, always purchase offline, which is separate and dedicated.

 Never opt for free helmets given by dealers while buying a motorcycle.